-A trend discussed in my popular blog article, Baby Boomers and Seniors is that older generations – the age groups normally interested and involved in making significant charitable donations, and in preparing Wills and estate plans – are sectors of the population that are swelling in numbers.
+A trend discussed in my popular blog article, Baby Boomers and Seniors is that older generations – the age groups often interested with planning for and making significant charitable donations – are growing sectors of the population.
 In fact, they hold the majority of disposable income.
 These age groups are charitably-inclined and increasingly active online.

 With this in mind, planned giving certainly should be a more significant focus for forward-looking nonprofit organizations.
 In terms of all types of charitable donations, however, nonprofit organizations should be educating and cultivating professional advisors, as well as the donors themselves.